-- 5.6.1.
-Each competitor is required to carry at least one fire extinguisher and have it available for use at their service area/garage (for the avoidance of doubt, where more than one car shares a paddock space, this means at least one extinguisher per car). - 5.6.2 Each team shall provide a ground sheet which the competition vehicle must be parked on throughout servicing. - Any competitor who does not comply with 5.6.1 or 5.6.2 will be refused permission to start until they comply. - 5.6.3 Waste oil, tyres and other consumables must only be disposed of in the specifically provided waste receptacles at the venues (NOT general waste bins), or if not provided be taken home. - 5.6.4 If the engine is run with the gears engaged whilst the vehicle has any driving wheels not in direct contact with the ground the car must be supported stands (not jacks), a competent person must be in the driver's seat while the engine is running and there must be a safe zone around the car with only essential personnel admitted while the engine is running.
-Each driver/entrant is responsible for controlling and managing this within their own paddock space and for briefing their own personnel on all matters of safe working. - 5.6.5 The use of tyre heating/heat retention devices in the paddock, on the pre-grid or start line is prohibited.
+5.6.1.
+Each competitor is required to carry at least one fire extinguisher and have it available for use at their service area/garage (for the avoidance of doubt, where more than one car shares a paddock space, this means at least one extinguisher per car).

+5.6.2 Each team shall provide a ground sheet which the competition vehicle must be parked on throughout servicing.

+Any competitor who does not comply with 5.6.1 or 5.6.2 will be refused permission to start until they comply.

+5.6.3 Waste oil, tyres and other consumables must only be disposed of in the specifically provided waste receptacles at the venues (NOT general waste bins), or if not provided be taken home.

+5.6.4 The engine must not be run with the gears engaged whilst the vehicle has any driving wheels not in direct contact with the ground.

+5.6.5 The use of tyre heating/heat retention devices in the paddock, on the pre-grid or start line is prohibited.

-6 SPECIFIC 1600 TECHNICAL REGULATIONS
+6 SPECIFIC SWIFT SPORT TECHNICAL REGULATIONS